The Bankrate promise

 If you’re struggling to get out of debt, there are several techniques that can help you pay it down quicker, including the avalanche and snowball methods.

-5. Consider other mortgage loan types and terms
+5. Check out different mortgage loan types and terms

 Alternatively, while rates are high, you might want to consider an adjustable-rate mortgage (ARM).
 With these types of loans, you’ll start off with a fixed rate for the first stage of your loan (often five or seven years), which is typically lower than what you’d get with a fixed-rate mortgage.
-After this period expires, you’ll switch to an adjustable rate (which means your rate can go up and down) for the remainder of the term.
-Whenever rates fall, you could refinance an ARM loan into a fixed-rate mortgage.
+After this period expires, the loan switches to an adjustable rate (which means your rate can go up and down) for the remainder of the term.
+When that happens, or whenever rates fall, you could refinance an ARM loan into a fixed-rate mortgage.

-Finally, you can see if you qualify for government-sponsored loans, such as:
+Finally, you can see if you qualify for government-insured or -guaranteed loans, such as:

 - FHA loans: Insured by the Federal Housing Administration, FHA loans are popular with first-time homebuyers since the minimum credit score and down payment requirements aren’t as high as they are with conventional loans.